 New beginnings start at Mt.
-Cuba Center, as the Mid-Atlantic botanic garden opens a new guest arrival experience in June with the unveiling of a Woodland Glade entrance garden, a sustainable parking lot, and a ticketing terrace.
-The new Woodland Glade repurposes an underutilized space near the Copeland House.
-A woodland glade is a unique habitat where a clearing appears within a forested area allowing sunlight to reach understory plants.
-Designed with an open planting style, this naturalistic garden builds upon the existing features of the space, making good use of breaks in the tree canopy to highlight native perennials and ferns juxtaposed against tall trees.
+Cuba Center.
+The Mid-Atlantic botanic garden opens a new guest arrival experience in June with the unveiling of a Woodland Glade entrance garden, a sustainable parking lot, and a ticketing terrace.
+A woodland glade is a unique habitat where a clearing within a forested area allows sunlight to reach understory plants.
+Repurposing an underutilized space near the Copeland House and designed with an open planting style, this naturalistic garden builds upon the existing features of the space, making good use of breaks in the tree canopy to highlight native perennials and ferns juxtaposed against tall trees.

 “The new arrival experience is designed to provide a sense of place that fits with the rest of our gardens while also creating a new environment to showcase different plants and planting styles,” says George Coombs, director of horticulture.
 “This new space prepares guests to understand the unique beauty of Mt.
 Cuba and the importance of gardening with native plants.”

 Highlights in the new Woodland Glade include a witch hazel grove, a majestic yellowwood tree, and expansive sweeps of various perennials.
 Combined with the recently opened ticketing office and terrace, the new areas incorporate more than 12,000 native plants.
 These native plantings are not only beautiful, but ecologically beneficial.